 Plumeria Tree Care

 Water generously during dry periods.
 Withhold water during the plant's dormant period, from December through March.
-Plumeria requires fertilizer that is high in phosphorus (the P number on the fertilizer bag).
-Fertilize every two weeks during the growing season and not at all in the dormant season.
+Plumeria requires fertilizer that is high in phosphorus (the P number in the middle of the three numbers on the fertilizer bag).
+Fertilize every two weeks during the growing season, according to soil-test results, and not at all in the dormant season.

 Spray weekly with insecticidal soap if pests are present.
 Prune broken or misshapen branches from the tree at any time of the year, although winter is the best time.